Linguine with Tomato Basil Habanero Sauce and Bacon-Wrapped Shrimp is creamy, smoky, spicy and sure to heat up your summer night!

 The recipe calls for habanero peppers–some of the hottest peppers grown.
-They range between 100,000 and 350,000 Scoville heat units (SHU), so one goes a long way.
-Dried smoked habaneros are available at area grocery stores and Hispanic markets, though we smoke and dry our own homegrown habaneros.
+They range between 100,000 and 350,000 Scoville heat units (SHU), so one habanero goes a long way.
+Dried smoked habaneros are available at most grocery stores and Hispanic markets.

 When handling hot peppers of any variety, it’s wise to wear disposable gloves, refrain from touching sensitive areas such as your eyes and keep your work area ventilated.